-First-Year Student (applying as a senior in high school): Freshman application completed by student and school report completed by school counselor, official high school transcript, official SAT I or ACT scores and writing sample.
+First-Year Student (applying as a senior in high school): Freshman application completed by student and official high school transcript.
+Recommended materials include resume or list of extra curricular activities, writing sample, and a letter of recommendation.
+Submission of standardized test scores (SAT or ACT) is optional.

-Transfer (applying as a student at another college or university): Transfer application completed by student, official high school and college transcript, official SAT I or ACT scores, recommendation and writing sample.
+Transfer (applying as a student at another college or university): Transfer application completed by student, official high school and college transcript, and the transfer student information form. recommended materials include resume or list of extra curricular activities, writing sample, and a letter of recommendation.
+Submission of standardized test scores (SAT or ACT) is optional.

-International (non-resident applying as a freshman or transfer student): International student application, official high school and/or college transcripts, official SATI, TOEFL and/or IELTS scores, writing sample, recommendation, and financial guarantee (declaration of financial support).
+International (non-resident applying as a freshman or transfer student): International student application completed by student, official high school and/or college transcripts, official TOEFL, IELTS or SAT scores, copy of passport, and financial guarantee (declaration of financial support).
+Recommended materials include resume or list of extra curricular activities, writing sample, and a letter of recommendation.